ApplySci/aim/README.md

 where the conversion is done back to decimal, in the app, is at the final point of display.
 This happens in [lib/score_cell.dart](lib/score_cell.dart#L16)

-In the Google scoresheet, scores are stored in their real form, as floats with one decimal place: so +29.1 is stored as 29.1 And -5.0 is stored as -5.0.

 ### In the app, all state is in a single global variable